marstone123/mecs/README.md

 # mecs
-this is my golang ECS that i make for fun enjoy it break it and please tell me if (when) you find a bug and you invited to make forks of this ecs with more things i enjoy to see it
+this is my golang Entity Component System that i make for fun enjoy it break it and please tell me if (when) you find a bug and you invited to make forks of this ecs with more things i enjoy to see it